 Q&A With the Founder

-Sheri West has sixteen years of executive finance and mentoring experience.
-Her education includes a BA Finance and Masters of Human Resources and Labor Relations from Michigan State University.
-Ms. West spent fifteen years as a finance executive at General Electric Co., a $117 billion global company (NYSE: GE) where she was actively involved in the GE Women’s Network as an executive mentor.
-Three years ago, shefounded LiveGirl to “pay it forward” and mentor the next generation of female leaders.
-LiveGirl now provides year-round leadership development and mentoring to over 200 girls in Fairfield County, Ct.
-Ms. West also serves as the Vice Chairman for the New Canaan Public Schools Board of Education.
-She is happily married with three children (ages 16, 13, and 9) and lives in New Canaan, Connecticut, where she has served on the New Canaan Public Schools Board of Education for five years.
+Sheri West has over 20 years of executive finance and leadership development experience.
+Her education includes a BA Finance and Masters of Human Resources and Leadership Development from Michigan State University.
+Ms. West spent 15 years as a finance executive at General Electric Co., a $117 billion global company (NYSE: GE) where she was actively involved in the GE Women’s Network as a mentor.
+Four years ago, she founded LiveGirl to “pay it forward” and prepare the next generation of female leaders.
+Last year, LiveGirl had over 700 girls enrolled in its free of charge programs.
+She is married with three children (ages 17, 14, and 11) and lives in New Canaan, Connecticut, where she has served on the New Canaan Public Schools Board of Education for five years.

 Question: What advice would you give your middle school self about confidence?

 Aspire to be one of a kind, not one of many.
 The teen years are difficult, navigating middle school and trying to figure out where you fit in.
 I remember the pressure to conform.
 And LiveGirl has shown me how vulnerable middle school girls are today as they face adolescent pressures amplified by social media.
 My advice to my middle school self: “Be you!
 Believe in yourself!”
 It is empowering to let go of the fear and the “what if’s” and channel your positive energy to rule the world!

 Question: What is one of your favorite family traditions?